zooko/smalloc/README.md

        the data is already in cache versus tens or even hundreds of cycles when it has to load it from main memory.

-    2. On the downside, if multiple different CPU cores access different allocations in parallel, and the allocations are packed into the same cache line as each other, then this causes a substantial performance *degradation*, as the CPU has to
+    2. On the other hand, if multiple different CPU cores access different allocations in parallel, and the allocations are packed into the same cache line as each other, then this causes a substantial performance *degradation*, as the CPU has to